GPUOpen-Drivers/AMDVLK/README.md

 > **Note:** Pipeline compiler support for geometry and tessellation shaders is not fully implemented for the Radeon&trade; RX Vega Series.
 APU support is limited.
 These issues will be addressed in upcoming releases.

 ### Operating System Support
-The AMD Open Source Driver for Vulkan is designed to support following distros on both the upstream driver stack and the [AMDGPU Pro driver stack](http://support.amd.com/en-us/kb-articles/Pages/AMDGPU-PRO-Driver-for-Linux-Release-Notes.aspx):
+The AMD Open Source Driver for Vulkan is designed to support following distros on both the AMDGPU upstream driver stack and the [AMDGPU Pro driver stack](http://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-for-Linux-Release-Notes.aspx):
 * Ubuntu 16.04.3 (64-bit version)
 * RedHat 7.4 (64-bit version)

+The driver has not been tested on other distros.
+You may try it our on other distros of your choice.

 ### Feature Support and Performance
 The AMD Open Source Driver for Vulkan is designed to support the following features: